 Michael is a 1994 graduate of the DePaul College of Law, where he was an editor of the DePaul University Law Review.
 Prior to law school, Michael graduated from the Kelley School of Business at Indiana University, Bloomington with a B.S. in Management and Organizations in 1988.
 Michael is admitted to practice in Illinois and before the United States District Court for the Northern District of Illinois.

 - Michael is a former chair of the Municipal Prosecutors Group of the Illinois Local Government Lawyers Association (ILGL) and of the ILGL’s Board of Directors.
-Michael is a member of the Illinois State Bar Association and Chicago Bar Association and is actively involved with the Illinois Municipal League.
+Michael is a member of the Illinois State Bar Association and Chicago Bar Association and the Illinois Local Government Lawyers Association.
+He is also actively involved with the Illinois Municipal League.